The single most crucial element for the iterative design of developmentally meaningful adolescent programming is what I call a Pull Curriculum.

 If The Curriculum is understood as the combination of the cultural content and the intellectual, social, and emotional capacities we hope our young people will acquire through their work at our school, here’s a metaphor that gives a feel for the difference between what I call the Pull Curriculum and the widely and uncritically accepted, standard, Push Curriculum:

 Imagine the Pull Curriculum as a number of hummingbird feeders swinging alluringly from a variety of different trees in a lovely glade.
-Each of the feeders offers a unique feeder design, distinctive nectar ports, and a healthful and handcrafted nutrient solution.
+Each of the feeders offers a distinctive feeder design, distinctive nectar ports, and a unique, healthful and handcrafted nutrient solution.
 The feeders attract a roaming population of hummingbirds.

-The push curriculum, on the other hand, places a captive and prostrate population of hummingbirds on a single rapid-drip sugar solution IV.
+The Push Curriculum, on the other hand, places a captive and prostrate population of hummingbirds on a single rapid-drip sugar solution IV.
+It ensures that many more hummingbirds get much more nectar and that all are guaranteed access to the same nutrients.

 Feel the difference?
 If you ask which feeding system reliably dispenses approved and standard nutrients to more hummingbirds, faster – the answer is obvious.
 If you ask which system better serves the well-being of the hummingbirds, the answer is also obvious.